 academic and field experiences for each student to emphasize the student’s desired specialization.
 Further all courses in Educational Leadership will include performance- based activities which the candidate may com- plete at either the building or the system level based on their specializations.

-The program is designed for persons who have earned a Master’s degree and hold an Educational Leadership position that requires the State of Georgia renewable Level 6 (PL-6) certification.
-A minimum of 30 semester hours of graduate credit beyond the Master’s degree is required to complete the program.
-Only those courses taken after admission to the Ed.S. program may be used to fulfill the requirement of the Ed.S. degree, which includes applicable transfer credits.
+The program is designed for persons who have earned a Master’s degree and hold an Educational Leadership position/role A minimum of 30 semester hours of graduate credit beyond the Master’s degree is required to complete the program.* Only those courses taken after admission to the Ed.S. program may be used to fulfill the requirement of the Ed.S. degree, which includes applicable transfer credits.
 Credit usable in the planned program must not be more than six years old at the time the degree is completed.
 A maximum of 6 semester credit hours of transfer credit from an approved institution offering the performance-based Ed.S. degree may be approved for inclusion in the planned Ed.S.
-Program.
+Program.Students entering the progam after September 1, 2011 musst complete two designated “rpe-service” courses if they do not hold a Masters degree in leadership

 Admission Requirements